 With this guide, you will know exactly how to stake a tent.
 The moment that you are staking a tent correctly, you will be able to have a tent that is going to stand safe in storms and strong winds.

 These are some of the things that you can do, and that is recommended by using the right type of stakes.
-And, to make sure that they are correctly inserted to the ground.
+And, to make sure that they are correctly inserted into the ground.

 When you stake your tent, you will never have to worry about your tent getting damaged or flying away in strong winds again.